Country of melt and pour updates for steel imports

 August 24, 2024 – Consultations on regulatory changes

-¶¶ÒùÊÓƵ will review and consider the feedback, and the final regulatory changes will be published in the Canada Gazette Part II.
+¶¶ÒùÊÓƵ (GAC) will review and consider the feedback, and the final regulatory changes will be published in the Canada Gazette Part II.

 The regulatory changes will come into force on November 5, 2024.